Qovery/qovery-client-javascript/docs/EnvironmentSecretApi.md

 ## createEnvironmentSecretAlias

-> SecretResponse createEnvironmentSecretAlias(environmentId, secretId, opts)
+> Secret createEnvironmentSecretAlias(environmentId, secretId, opts)

 Create a secret alias at the environment level